bag3557/react-hooks/README.md

 When dealing with object or arrays, always make sure to spread your state variable and then call the setter function

 ## useEffect

+The Effect Hook lets you perform side effect in functional components

+It is a close replacement for componentDidMount, componentDidUpdate and componentWillUnmount